Skip to Main Content

 The editorial angle on Casa Vissani is sharpened by understanding where it sits within the broader map of Italian progressive cooking.
 Restaurants like Osteria Francescana in Modena and Le Calandre in Rubano operate from cities or well-connected towns and carry three Michelin stars.
 Enoteca Pinchiorri in Florence draws on one of Italy's deepest wine cellars and the proximity of a major tourist destination.
 Dal Pescatore in Runate shares the rural destination model but operates from the Po Valley in Lombardy, with three stars and a different regional repertoire.
 Casa Vissani, with one Michelin star and La Liste scores of 92 points in 2025 and 91 points in 2026, occupies a specific tier: formally recognized, internationally tracked, but positioned in territory that requires commitment from the guest to reach.

 That positioning is not a weakness.
-Among the peer set of destination restaurants outside major Italian cities, which also includes Reale in Castel di Sangro and Uliassi in Senigallia, the requirement to travel is baked into the proposition.
-The Opinionated About Dining ranking places Casa Vissani at number 441 in Europe for 2024, rising to 573 in 2025, a position that reflects sustained international critic attention for a kitchen operating far from the infrastructure that usually generates that attention.
-The OAD recommendation in 2023 as a leading new restaurant in Europe marked a moment of renewed visibility, though the kitchen's actual history in this location runs considerably deeper.
+Among the comparable set of destination restaurants outside major Italian cities, which also includes Reale in Castel di Sangro and Uliassi in Senigallia, the requirement to travel is baked into the proposition.
+The Opinionated About Dining ranking places Casa Vissani at number 441 in Europe for 2024, a position that reflects sustained international critic attention for a kitchen operating far from the infrastructure that usually generates that attention.
+The OAD recommendation in 2023 marked a moment of renewed visibility.

 Gianfranco Vissani and the Question of Umbrian Identity